deltasoftmx/AcademicNetworkServices/docs/services/USER.md

 ## Description

 This service use the [MariaDB service](MARIADB.md) to perform queries to the database.
-This service is in charge to read and write user data.
+This service is in charge of read and write user data.

 ## Methods